-A queue (queue) also provides two O(1) time operations: adding a new element to the end, and removing the first element.
+A queue also provides two O(1) time operations: adding a element to the end of the queue, and removing the first element in the queue.
 It is only possible to access the first and the last element of a queue.